Norem ipsum dolor sit amet, consectetur adipiscing elit. Etiam eu turpis molestie, dictum est a, mattis tellus. Sed dignissim, metus nec accumsan.

 ❌ Looks outdated: Leads might think your gym is also outdated, and look elsewhere.

-❌ Lacks SEO: Leads won’t find you and the new AI search results won’t know you exist.
+❌ Lacks SEO: Leads won’t find you and AI search results won’t know you exist.

 ❌ Has broken links and mistakes: You’ll lose leads and create a bad impression.